ObserveRTC/schemas/schemaList.md

  * **bytesSent**: The total amount of payload bytes sent on the corresponded RTP stream.
  * **rtcpSrSent**: The total number of SR reports sent by the corresponded RTP stream
  * **rtcpRrReceived**: The total number of RR reports received on the corresponded RTP stream
- * **rtxPacketsSent**: If rtx packets sent on the same stream then this number indicates how may has been sent
+ * **rtxPacketsSent**: If rtx packets sent on the same stream then this number indicates how many have been sent
- * **rtxPacketsDiscarded**: If rtx packets are received on the same stream then this number indicates how may has been discarded
+ * **rtxPacketsDiscarded**: If rtx packets are received on the same stream then this number indicates how many have been discarded
  * **framesSent**: The number of frames sent on the corresponded RTP stream
- * **framesEncoded**: Indicate the number of frames the Sfu has been encoded
+ * **framesEncoded**: Indicates the number of frames the Sfu has encoded
- * **keyFramesEncoded**: Indicate the number of keyframes the Sfu has been encoded on the corresponded RTP stream
+ * **keyFramesEncoded**: Indicates the number of keyframes the Sfu has encoded on the corresponded RTP stream
  * **fractionLost**: The calculated fractionLost of the stream
  * **jitter**: The calculated jitter of the stream
  * **roundTripTime**: The calculated RTT of the stream